braindef/word-stats/readme.txt

 3. Extra column showing an aggregate of the readability indexes.

 == Changelog ==
+= 1.4.1 =
+* Increased ignored keywords textarea size.
+* Increased minimum count for relevant keywords to 3 and lowered relevancy threshold to 1/5 of the top keyword.
+* Fixed live stats not loading in new post page.

 = 1.4 =
 * Added keyword live count and ignore keywords option.
 * Live stats script now loads only when editing a post.